 Enter your desired LLC name to get started

 It’s time to make everything official.
 Register your commercial cleaning business with state and local agencies using the structure you selected earlier (likely an LLC).
+You can save time and hassle by using an LLC formation service to handle this step on your behalf.
 Then visit the IRS site to obtain an employer identification number (EIN).

 Take your EIN and registration documents to the bank to open business bank accounts.
 You’ll want to keep business and personal banking separate to make sure the liability protections stay in place.
 Also, it’ll be easier to file taxes at the end of the year when you can clearly see the business finances separately from your own.